conmaol/maglocunus/AI/LLMs/tokenisation.md

 ----

 So, how does the linguistically naive sub-word tokeniser used by GPT-4 actually work?
-How does the tokeniser decide which words to split up and how to split them up, given that ot certainly does not appear to be using any pre-programmed knowledge of their actual linguistic sub-structure?
+How does the tokeniser decide which words to split up and how to split them up, given that it certainly does not appear to be using any real knowledge of their actual linguistic sub-structure?

 Technically, the GPT-4 tokeniser is known as a **byte-pair encoding** (BPE) tokeniser.